Top 5 4th Quarter Trades of Le - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Legacy Wealth Management, Inc bought 104,312 shares of ARCA:JSCP for a total holding of 1,149,045.
-The trade had a 0.49% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $46.15.
+Legacy Private Trust Co. reduced their investment in ARCA:IVV by 22,814 shares.
+The trade had a 0.78% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $384.6.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, JPMorgan Short Duration Core Plus ETF has a price-earnings ratio of 7.32 and a price-book ratio of 1.59.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 19.97 and a price-book ratio of 3.79.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.